jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/resume-2018.md

           Software Developer for mobile using Android at <strong><a  href="http://www.myndconsulting.com/">Mynd Consulting</a></strong>
         </p>
         <p>
-          Involved in developing versions 2 and 3 of the Dr. Oz app for Android
+          Involved in developing versions 2 and 3 of the Dr. Oz app for Android devices
         </p>
       </td>
     </tr>